 Day 14: - Manang to Chure Letdar (4250m)

 The trail continues to climb out of the Marsyangdi Valley.
 The trail follows this valley north, passing a Goths as it steadily gains elevation.
 You have left the large trees below; the vegetation now consists of scrub juniper and alpine grasses.
-It’s fun to see large yaks grazing.
+It’s fun to see extensive yaks grazing.
 The view of Annapurna III is excellent.

 Day 15: - Churi Letdar to Thorung Phedi (4400m)